gfldex/perl6-concurrent-file-find/README.md

 ### sub find-simple

-Same as `find` but without filter options.
+Same as `find` but without filter options, always recursive, follows existing symlinks (no loop detection yet).
 Faster and may contain less bugs.
+It may throw X::IO::StaleSymlink.

+#### Arguments

+`IO(Str) $dir` - Path as IO::Path or Str at where to start looking for files

+`:$keep-going = True` - don't stop at errors

+`:$no-thread = False` - don't create a `Promise`, useful for debugging

 ## Exceptions